arnavgautam/TreeHacks2015/Demos/Demo-PuppetLabs/demo.md

 	>**Note:** It may take some time for the Puppet Agent VM to appear in the list.
 Until it does, continue refreshing the page by pressing **Ctrl+F5**.

+1. Click the agent node corresponding to the Puppet Agent.

+1. In the Node page, click Edit.

+1. Add the node to the **Windows Servers** group.

+1. Click Save.

 ## Demo ##

 This demo is composed of the following segments: